Be Thou and Thou only the first in my heart,

 O Sovereign of Heaven, my treasure Thou art.

 Jesus said to him, “You shall love the LORD your God with all your heart, with all your soul, and with all your mind.”
 (Matt.
 22:37)

 God, who is love, imparts His nature to those who are in Christ.
-Is it not reasonable to direct our entire being toward Him?
+Is it not reasonable, therefore, to direct our entire being toward Him?
 When we love something, we are, in a way, united with the object of our love, giving it a sort of power over us.
 If money, it is a greedy love.
 If things, it is an earthly love, if sensual, it is a carnal love.
 Only a love of God produces a righteous love for others—a love that gives and suffers for the beloved.
 A new mother understands what it is to love with all that is within her when she holds her newborn baby.
 Her heart, thoughts, will, emotions—life itself—revolves around her baby.
-She gave and will give of herself for her child; she suffered and will suffer for her precious child.
+She gave and will give of herself for her child; she suffered and will suffer for her precious baby.

 Are you endeavoring to live your life united with God?
 Actions reflect the state of your inner person.
 God is served with your mind (Ro.
 7:23).
 Your mind wants to steer you back to what is familiar, the old habits and thought processes.
 Won’t you make it your goal to love as He loves?
 Let today’s prayer be to heed the great commandment: “Be Thou and Thou only the first in my heart, O Sovereign of Heaven, my treasure Thou art.”